-The small town of Tarker's Mill was a place that was very peaceful, where nothing ever happened.
-Until one night, murders begin.
-The town people believe its some maniac killer on the loose and intend to hunt the man down.
-Marty, a young handicapped boy, believes that the killer is no man at all, but a werewolf.
-After a run in with the werewolf Marty and his sister, Jane hunt all over town for the man who is the werewolf.Written by
+The small town of Tarker's Mills was a place that was very peaceful, where nothing extraordinary ever happened until one night when murders began.
+The townspeople believe it's some maniacal killer on the loose whom they intend to hunt down.
+Marty, a young handicapped boy, believes the killer is no man at all, but a werewolf.
+After a run-in with the werewolf, Marty and his sister Jane hunt all over town for the man who is the werewolf.Written by

 61 of 65 people found this review helpful.

 Was this review helpful to you?

 | Report this